A Guide to the BC Economy and Labour Market

 What's happened since 1990?

-The 1990s were a period of restructuring in the public administration and defence industry in many parts of the country.
+During the 1990s, governments in many parts of the country restructured their operations.
 To a large extent, this was driven by concerns about persistent deficits and the cost of financing a growing public debt.
-The federal government in particular made efforts to balance the budget using tax as well as expenditure measures.

-There was some downsizing of the workforce, but this was achieved primarily by restricting employment growth rather than by cutting back on the number of workers in the industry.
-By keeping the lid on employment growth during a period when the population was increasing significantly (the number of people living in the province grew by 29% between 1990 and 2005), all three levels of government are now able to provide services more efficiently than they used to.
+By keeping the lid on employment growth during a period when the population was increasing significantly (the number of people living in the province grew by 36% between 1990 and 2008, more than double the 15% increase in public administration employment), all three levels of government are now able to provide services more efficiently than they used to.
+In 1990, there were 28 civil servants for every 1,000 people living in the province; by 2008, the public sector employment rate had dropped to 24 workers per 1,000 population.

-Figure 60
+Figure 93

 Source: Statistics Canada & BC Stats